|

 I finally reached the Washington Monument, having

-As I walked along the sidewalk back to the Capitol,
+actually seen only a fraction of the entire quilt. | | As I walked along the sidewalk back to the Capitol,

 I saw volunteers filling the remaining spaces under